 How To Fill Out The Georgia Articles of Organization

-The Georgia Articles of Organization is the official document filed with the Georgia Secretary of State – Corporations Division to establish a Limited Liability Company (LLC).
+If you’re looking to form a Limited Liability Company in Georgia, the Articles of Organization is the name of the document that needs to be filed with the Georgia Secretary of State – Corporations Division.
 After the LLC is officially recognized by the state it can officially begin conducting business.

-To file the Georgia Articles of Organization, you will need to submit the completed CD030 LLC Articles of Organization form to the Georgia Secretary of State.
+To file the Georgia Articles of Organization, you will need to download and submit the completed CD 030 LLC Articles of Organization form or file online through the Georgia Secretary of State’s website (eCorp).

 If you haven’t verified already, be sure to do a Georgia LLC name search with the Secretary of State to be sure the LLC name you want is available.

-Next, an LLC name has to include an entity designator at the end of the business name.
+An LLC name is required to include an entity designator at the end of the business name.
 The allowed designators in Georgia include:

 – Limited Liability Company